-For the year ended December 31 20 018 20)17 2016 Pre-modification Post-modification Pre-m nodification Post-mo dification Pre-m odification Post- modification Pre-m odification Post-n nodification Real estate mortgage \$ 545 \$ 545 \$ \$ \$ 37 \$ 37 Production and intermediate-term 502 502 327 327 117 118 Agribusiness 3,951 3,951 Total \$ 4,998 \$ 4,998 \$ 327 \$ 327 \$ 154 \$ 155
+(in thousands) For the year ended December 31 20 20 018 2017 Pre- modification Post t-modification Pre-r nodification Post- modification Pre-m odification Post-n nodification Real estate mortgage \$ \$ \$ 545 \$ 545 \$ \$ Production and intermediate-term 502 502 327 327 Agribusiness 22,240 22,240 3,951 3,951 Total \$ 22,240 \$ 22,240 \$ 4,998 \$ 4,998 \$ 327 \$ 327

 Pre-modification represents the outstanding recorded investment of the loan just prior to restructuring and post-modification represents the outstanding recorded investment of the loan immediately following the restructuring.
-The recorded investment in the loan is the unpaid principal amount increased or decreased by applicable accrued interest and unamortized premium, discount, finance charges, acquisition costs, and unamortized adjustments to fair value on loans acquired through the merger and may also reflect a previous direct charge-off of the investment.
+The recorded investment in the loan is the unpaid principal amount of the receivable increased or decreased by applicable accrued interest and unamortized premium, discount, finance charges, acquisition costs, and unamortized adjustments to fair value on loans acquired through merger and may also reflect a previous direct charge-off of the investment.

-The primary types of modification included extension of maturity and deferral of principal.
+The primary types of modification included extension of maturity, deferral of principal, and interest rate reduction below market.